 “There are essentially 2 types of test that we use for our HEPA filters.
 The first is BS3928 the Sodium Flame Test.
 We use this for all our nuclear grade filters as it is specified in the nuclear filter standards and is the test used for all filters supplied to the MOD.
 The standard is now 50 years old and is likely to be reviewed in the next year or so, however the basic method, test and validation criteria are unlikely to change.

-Relating to the two current filter tests and standards are two British standards concerning Vacuum Cleaners for hazardous dusts: BS 5415-2.2:Supplement No. 1:1986 describes “Type H” vacuum cleaners and relates to BS3928 and BS EN 60335-2-69:2012 which introduces “H-Class”, relates to BS EN 1822.
-Helpfully, another standard; BS 8520-1:2009 describing the correct use of vacuum cleaners for handling asbestos states that “Class H vacuum cleaners are commonly referred to as H‑type vacuum cleaners”, indicating machines complying with either standard are appropriate.
+BS EN 60335-2-69:2012 which introduces “H-Class”, relates to BS EN 1822.
+Another standard; BS 8520-1:2009 describing the correct use of vacuum cleaners for handling asbestos states that “Class H vacuum cleaners are commonly referred to as H‑type vacuum cleaners”, indicating machines complying with either standard are appropriate.

 All the standards have the same objective – to ensure that Vacuum Cleaners used for hazardous dusts have high performance filtration capable of efficiently filtering tiny particles measuring a fraction of a micron.

 A Vacuum Cleaner with a HEPA filter is not automatically classified as Type-H or H-Class; further tests are required on the whole machine before the classification can be confirmed.